nicholas-oduor/first-project/README.md

 - Commit your changes (`git commit -am 'Improve feature'`)
 - Push to the branch (`git push origin improve-feature`)
 - Create a Pull Request

+## Built with
+- Python3.8

+ - PIP

+ - Pyperclip